This is Trump’s moment to deliver peace to the Middle East

 President Trump and the Arab leaders have a historic opportunity this week to end a conflict that has raged for one century.
 By adopting the two-state solution, Trump would not only bring peace to Israel and Palestine, but also to Lebanon, Syria, and Iran.
 An agreement between the US and Iran regarding nuclear non-proliferation and an end to US sanctions on Iran would immediately come within reach.
 Belligerents could lay down their arms, and rebuilding and economic development could come to the forefront.
 In short, this week offers the extraordinary opportunity for the US and the Arab world to make history, for the benefit of the entire Middle East, including Israel and Palestine, and indeed for the benefit of the entire world.

-The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.
+The views expressed in this article are the authors’ own and do not necessarily reflect Al Jazeera’s editorial stance.